 Referrals can be the most valuable source of information.
 If a builder gives you a list of only 20 to 30 names you should be concerned.
 You should call old customers and ask about their experience.
-If they had any problems, did the company take care of them?
+Ask if they had any problems and if they did, did the company take care of them?
 If possible, go and see some of the work that the builder has done in your area.
 Make sure that they are a member of NSPI (National Spa and Pool Institute) and always check with the Better Business Bureau to make sure all complaints, were handled properly. – Go to how to pick a pool builder for more information

-The price of a pool is determined by much more than size and shape of the pool.
-Many builders do not include some of the most important factors affecting cost in their proposals.
+The price of a pool is determined by much more than just the size and shape of the pool.
+Many pool builders do not include some of the most important factors affecting cost in their proposals.
 Because there are so many factors that go into building a swimming pool, there are many ways to cut corners.
 Here are some of the ways pool builders may cut corners:

-The time it takes to build a pool varies depending on many different factors (size of pool, pool features included, decking and size of deck etc.) From the day of excavation it should take about thirty working days, which is 6 weeks.
+The time it takes to build a pool varies depending on many different factors (size of pool, pool features included, decking and size of deck etc.) From the day of excavation it should take a minimum of 54 calendar days, which is about 8 weeks.
 Remember though, from the day you sign the contract other things have to happen before the pool can be excavated, such as:

 No. There are only a few times that we need you to be home during construction – the day the swimming pool is excavated and the day that the electrician and gas companies are there.
 You will also need to water down the gunite structure 2 to 3 times a day for about 7 days as well as turn the water off after the pool is filled to the middle of the tile line.

 Most pool companies can build the pool so you only have to spend about 20 minutes a week on maintenance.
-But most builders build them so you have to spend about 2 hours a week on maintenance.
+However, most builders build them so you have to spend about 2 hours a week on maintenance.
 They feel that price is the only thing that matters and that your time is not valuable.
-All of the things that make the pool easier to take care of is an option and of course cost more money.
-Platinum Pools includes all these things in our pools because we know that you want to spend time in the pool, not working on the pool.
+All of the things that make the pool easier to take care of is an option and of course costs more money.
+Platinum Pools includes all these things in our pools because we know that you want to spend time in the pool, not working to maintain the pool.